Skip to main content

 Tilwara Taal, also known as Tilwada, is a prominent shastriya taal in Hindustani classical music.
 It is recognized for its graceful 16-beat cycle, often used as an alternative to Teentaal in slow-tempo vocal music (Vilambit Khayal).

-Watch a Demonstration of Tilwara Taal
+Watch a Live Demonstration of Tilwara Taal

-Taal Structure and Characteristics
+The Structure and Characteristics of Tilwara Taal

 Tilwara Taal has a 16-beat (matra) rhythm cycle, divided into four equal vibhags (divisions) of four beats each.
 The notation follows the Bhatkhande system, and the taal is usually played in slow (vilambit) and medium (madhya) tempos.